vallejoj/WorkshopTemplate/LabGuide100.md

 ![](images/100/show_dash_vb.png)

-- Your should see the following before proceeding to the next step.
+- You should see the following before proceeding to the next step.

 ![](images/100/LabGuide100-80c36c4c.png)